BEESTON FILM FESTIVAL ENTRY PROCEDURE

 SELECTION PROCEDURE

-Screening material should be supplied 1 month prior to the festival, to allow time to check the technical quality.
-By submitting your film, you are giving permission for Beeston Film Festival to screen your film without any charge or fee during the festival and subsequent screenings organised by the Beeston Film Festival, but, of course, we will confirm permission for each and every screening, that is how we roll.
+By submitting your film, you are giving permission for Beeston Film Festival to screen your film, and use trailers and other material without any charge or fee during the festival and subsequent screenings organised by the Beeston Film Festival, but, of course, we will confirm permission for each and every screening.

 NB BEESTON FILM FESTIVAL IS OPERATED BY PHOENIX PROCUREMENT SERVICES LTD (PPS) WHOM IS THE RESPONSIBLE PARTY.
 PPS RESERVES THE RIGHT AT ANY TIME TO WITHDRAW, POSTPONE, CANCEL OR MAKE ANY ALTERATION TO (OR PART TO) THE FESTIVAL SCHEDULE OR FESTIVAL PROGRAMME WITHOUT PRIOR CONSULTATION.
-Postal Address: BEESTON FILM FESTIVAL, 212 Bramcote Lane, Beeston, Nottingham NG9 4EX.
+Postal Address: BEESTON FILM FESTIVAL, 22 The Lace Mill, Beeston, Nottingham NG9 2NN.
 United Kingdom.
 Telephone: 0750 2011547, email: john.currie@beestonfilm.com, web address: www.beestonfilmfestival.com.
 Beeston Film Festival is operated by Phoenix Procurement Services Ltd, a registered company limited by guarantee.
 No. 06365524.

 CATEGORY DESCRIPTIONS